Energinet-DataHub/greenforce-frontend/apps/dh/api-dh/documents/development.md

 `dh-shared-domain:generate` command as well as the VS Code GraphQL extension (to provide IntelliSense in `.graphql` files).

+#### Verify new generated GraphQL schema

+If there is any changes to the GraphQL schema, the new schema must be verified.
+To verify the generated `.graphql` schema, you need to:

+- Run the dotnet unit test `Energinet.DataHub.WebApi.Tests.Integration.GraphQL.SchemaTests.ChangeTest`
+- Update the `apps\dh\api-dh\source\DataHub.WebApi.Tests\Snapshots\SchemaTests.ChangeTest.verified.graphql` so it is equal to the generated schema
+    - The test automatically launches the `diff` viewer if ran in Visual Studio or Rider, which helps you merge the changes into the verified file

+See the [Testing] section for additional info.

 ### Creating a new query

 To create a new query using Hot Chocolate, follow this example: